Matrix3600/musl-cross/README.md

 ```
 This builds the files and creates a draft release.

-The host architecture (on which the toolchains run) depends on the begining of the tag name:
+The host architecture (on which the toolchains run) depends on the beginning of the tag name:
 - "arm64-" for Linux ARM64
 - "win64-" for Windows x86-64
 - any other for Linux x86-64